milanlx/milanlx.github.io/_pages/project.md

           <img src="/images/transResearch/example_weekday.png" width="45%" />
       </p>

-  * **Spatial-temporal Graph Neural Network**: features including impact of time-of-day, day-of-week, etc.
+  * **Spatial-temporal Graph Neural Network**: For the next part, we aim to further improve the performance by building a model which can explicitly capture the spatial-temporal characteristics of traffic features, and also maintain interpretability to identify the impact of each covariate.
+Thus, we propose to implement a graph neural network with attention filters for this task.

       <p align="center">